GoogleCloudPlatform/ramble/_sources/workspace_config.rst.txt

 The ``variables`` keyword is optional.
 It can be used to override the definition of variables from the chained experiment if needed.

+Once the experiments are defined, the final order of the chain can be viewed using ``ramble workspace info -v``.

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Suppressing Experiments: